ellisp/blog-source/_posts/2025-06-25-sankey-charts.md

 date: 2025-06-25
 tag:
    - DataVisualisation
-description: I set out to improve a Sankey plot that had been shared as an example of how bad they are, and hopefully show that some careful design decisisons and polish can make these plot useful for purposes like seeing cohorts' progress (up, down, same) over time.
+description: I set out to improve a Sankey plot that had been shared as an example of how bad they are, and hopefully show that some careful design decisions and polish can make these plot useful for purposes like seeing cohorts' progress (up, down, same) over time.
-image: /img/0297-polished-alluvial.svg
+image: /img/0297-polished-sankey.svg
-socialimage: https:/freerangestats.info/img/0297-polished-alluvial.png
+socialimage: https:/freerangestats.info/img/0297-polished-sankey.png
 category: R
 ---